-Written assignments (for all three kinds of homework) will not be accepted after they are due, except in extenuating circumstances that you explain to me as soon as possible.
+Homework(25%) Written homework will be assigned approximately weekly, announced in class, and posted on the course website.
+These solutions should be written clearly and completely.
+Assignments will be due at the beginning of class, and will not be accepted after then, except in extenuating circumstances that you explain to me as soon as possible.
 Incomplete homeworks will be accepted, though, so please turn in whatever work you have completed when homework is due.
 You are encouraged to work together on your homework, but you must write up your solutions by yourself.
+Your lowest homework score will be dropped.